-Since a single PR would be a single point of failure - which RSerPool should avoid - there must be multiple PRs.
-Each PR in the operation scope is identified by a PR ID, which is - similar to the PE ID - a randomly chosen 32-bit number.
-PRs monitor the availability of each other PR using ENRP Presence messages, which are sent in an interval denoted as PeerHeartbeatCycle

-(default is 30s [12]).
-If there is no ENRP Presence within a timeout MaxTimeLastHeard (default is 61s [12]), the peer is assumed to be dead and a so called takeover procedure [12] initiated for the PEs managed by the dead PR: from all PRs having started this takeover procedure, the PR with the highest PR ID takes over the ownership of these PEs.
-The PEs are informed about their takeover by their new PR-H using an ASAP Endpoint Keep-Alive with Home-flag set.
+Since a single PR would constitute a single point of failure - which RSerPool should avoid - there must be multiple PRs in an operation scope.
+Each PR in the operation scope is identified by a PR ID, which is - similar to the PE ID - a randomly chosen 32bit number.
+PRs monitor the availability of each other PR by using ENRP Presence messages, which are sent in an interval denoted as PeerHeartbeatCycle (default is 30s [18]).
+If there is no ENRP Presence within a timeout MaxTimeLastHeard (default is 61s [18]), the peer is assumed to be dead and a so-called takeover procedure [18] initiated for the PEs managed by the dead PR: from all PRs having started this takeover procedure, the PR with the highest PR ID takes over the ownership of these PEs.
+The PEs are informed about their takeover by their new PR-H by using an ASAP Endpoint Keep-Alive with Home-flag set.